 Volunteers-In-Parks are Very Important People!

 Volunteers serve an integral role in the operation of General Grant National Memorial.
-Volunteers share in telling the story of the life and death of Ulysses S. Grant.
+Volunteers share in telling the story of the life and legacy of Ulysses S. Grant.
 Volunteers also have the opportunity to protect this extraordinary place and share it with visitors from around the world.

 To learn more about Volunteers-In-Parks, please go to the National Park Service Volunteer website at www.nps.gov/volunteer.

-To contact a volunteer coordinator, e-mail us.
+To contact a volunteer coordinator with any querstions or concerns please e-mail us.